Peiran Xiao

 Endogenous Segregation across Social Media Platforms

-Can echo chambers across platforms be driven by uncertainty in information accuracy?
+Can echo chambers across platforms emerge endogenously?

-Why are conspiracy theories rampant on some social media but snubbed on others?
-I study a model where agents receive binary private signals about a binary state with different accuracy (high or low) and want to learn the true state.
+Can echo chambers across social media platforms emerge endogenously?
+I study a model where rational agents segregate into different platforms because of uncertainty about others’ information accuracy.
+Agents with different accuracy (high or low) receive binary private signals about a binary state of the world and want to learn the true state.
 Upon receiving private signals, they choose one of the two platforms to post their signals and observe other users’ signals.
 Agents remain on the platforms in future periods and continue to observe others’ signals.
-I find a separating equilibrium exists where agents are segregated by their initial private signals.
-Compared to pooling, segregation can decrease (increase) social welfare when the fraction of high-accuracy agents is large (small).
+I show a separating equilibrium exists where agents are segregated by their initial private signal and believe they are on the platform with more accurate users.
+Compared to pooling on the same platform, segregation can decrease social welfare because agents know other users signals will confirm their beliefs and therefore can learn little from these signals.

 Short Notes